Joseph Amarbe Dent

 December 12, 1937 – September 25, 2017

-Joseph “Joe” Amarbe Dent passed from this earth on September 25, 2017 at the age of 79 at his home in Red Rock, Oklahoma surrounded by family.
+Joseph “Joe” Amarbe Dent, 79, passed from this earth on September 25, 2017, at his home in Red Rock, Oklahoma surrounded by family.

-Joe was born December 12, 1937 the eldest child of Abraham Dent, Sr. and Wilma Dailey Dent.
+Born December 12, 1937, he was the eldest child of Abraham Dent, Sr. and Wilma Dailey Dent.
 He was the grandson of the last hereditary Otoe-Missouria Chief Ralph Dent and Madge Pettit Dent.
 He was the great grandson of Chiel Hoke Dent (Chief Blue Hair) and Chief Dave Petit (Chief Wach’ehi Manyi).
 He was a descendent of Chief Big Soldier, Chief Harragarra and the great Chief Letan (Chief Sumanyikathi).

 Joe was raised at the Dent family allotment between Red Rock and Perry, OK with his nine brothers and sisters.
 As a descendant of chiefs, Joe was taught the traditions and ways of the tribe as a child.

-Joe graduated from Perry High School in 1956.
-He was a U.S. Air Force veteran and was stationed in the South Pacific in the years following the Korean War.
+Following his graduation from Perry High School in 1956, he was a U.S. Air Force veteran and was stationed in the South Pacific in the years following the Korean War.

 In 1959, he married his wife, Rita Jiron (Taos Pueblo) in New Mexico and moved back to Oklahoma.